yldio/asap-hub/README.md

 Then repeat the command without `--dry-run` if all looks good.

+There are also convenience methods for this:

+ - `yarn contentful:migrate:dryrun`
+ - `yarn contentful:migrate`

 ### Rolling back a Migration

 Rollbacks are per-content type, and can be used like this: